rickosborne/cascades/md/24-4-1-suspension-of-service.md

 Lawrence didn't like this at all.
 "What exactly do you expect us to do?"

-"We need to subdue her so she can't detonate the bomb.
+"We need to subdue her, so she can't detonate the bomb.
 And I think it needs to be just the cabin crew—if she sees you two back there she may figure out that something is happening."

 Lawrence liked this even less.